brunoolee/brunoolee/README.md

 # Hi there 👋

 - 🎒 I'm currently a student in Computer Information Systems with a concentration in Programmer/Analyst
-- 🔭 I’m currently working on different Data Analytics and IOS development projects
+- 🔭 I’m currently working on different Data Analytics and iOS development projects
-- 🔍 I'm looking forward to creating more projects for Data Analysis and studying Swift and Xcode for IOS development
+- 🔍 I'm looking forward to creating more projects for Data Analysis and studying Swift and Xcode for iOS development

 ## 💡 Languages and Tools